lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 20, 2017

+Aha!!
+The player is un-stuck!!
+For some reason, I couldn't just set current_room = parse_input(player_input, current_room) -- maybe because it calls current_room, so it would be recursively weird? -- but it totally worked to set next room = the parsed input, and THEN set current_room = next_room!
+Move function is restored.
+Now it's like I never even broke it...

 ### July 19, 2017